ruc-aimc-lab/ruc-aimc-lab.github.io/_posts/2025-06-23-paper-accepted-by-tmm.md

 Our work on cross-domain product retrieval has been accepted as a regular paper by the IEEE Transactions on Multimedia (T-MM) journal.
 The scope of T-MM is the various aspects of research in multimedia technology and applications of multimedia, including, but not limited to, circuits, networking, signal processing, systems, software, and systems integration, as represented by the Fields of Interest of the sponsors.
-The journal has a 2025 impact factor of 9.7.
+The latest impact factor of the journal is 9.7.

 + Zhao *et al*., [ASR-enhanced Multimodal Representation Learning for Cross-Domain Product Retrieval](https://arxiv.org/abs/2408.02978), T-MM 2025